mvolkmann/blog/src/prolog.md

 ### Dicts

 A dictionary, or dict for short, is a hash map.
-To create one, specify a tag followed by an open curly brace, key/value pairs where there is a colon between each key and value, and the pairs are separated by commas, and a closing curly brace.
+To create a dict, specify a tag followed by an open curly brace, key/value pairs where there is a colon between each key and value, and the pairs are separated by commas, and a closing curly brace.
-The tag optionally begins with a module name and a colon.
+The tag can optionally begin with a module name and a colon.
-Then it must specific an atom or variable.
+Then it must specify an atom or variable, which can be `_`.

 Values in dicts can be other dicts.